-This bill would amend the California Occupational Safety and Health Act (Cal-OSHA) which generally requires that employers provide a safe workplace for their employees.
+This bill would amend the California Occupational Safety and Health Act (Cal-OSHA) which generally requires that employers provide a safe workplace for its employees.
 This industry-specific bill would add Labor Code section 6403.7 and require "hotel employers" to take certain steps to protect employees from sexual assault and sexual harassment.
 For instance, the hotel employer would need to provide a panic button, free of charge, to employees working alone in a guestroom, and would authorize the employee to cease work if they reasonably believe there is an ongoing crime, harassment, or other emergency happening in the employee's presence.
+The hotel employer shall also record any accusations it receives against a guest and maintain such records for five years from the first accusation and decline service to such guest for three years for any accusation supported by a sworn statement.
+The hotel employer would also have additional notice obligations to the employees regarding these complaints, would have new posting obligations for each guestroom, and would be required to honor various rights (e.g., the right to transfer to another floor or work area) by an employee who has reported an act of violence.